This post may contain affiliate sales links. Please see my full disclosure policy for details

-- In a large mixing bowl, combine the sugars, vegetable oil, eggs, molasses and vanilla extract and sour cream.
+- In a large mixing bowl, combine the sugars, vegetable oil, eggs, molasses, vanilla extract, and sour cream.
 Beat on medium speed until the well combined.
 Scrape down the bowl as needed.

-- In a medium sized bowl, combine all remaining dry ingredients.
-Then, add half the dry ingredients to the batter followed half the milk and beat until it starts to combine.
+- In a medium-sized bowl, combine all remaining dry ingredients.
+Then, add half the dry ingredients to the batter followed by half the milk, and beat until it starts to combine.

 - Finally add the remaining dry ingredients, mixing on low speed while pouring in the milk and beating until all of the ingredients are well combined.
 Use a spatula to scrape down the sides of the bowl and stir the batter from the bottom to the top to ensure it’s well mixed.